jensnt/io_import_build_map/README.md

 ## Setting Texture Folder Paths
 ![Preferences](/images/preferences.png)

-The Add-on has it's own preferences where you can set paths to your texture folders.
+In the Add-on preferences you can set the paths to your texture folders.
-Starting with version 1.4.0 you can now directly set your **games installation folders** here!
+Starting with version 1.4.0 you can now directly set your **game installation folders** here!
 Textures will be automatically extracted from .ART, .GRP and .RFF files.

-The old way of extracting textures from games manually is still supported.
+The old way of extracting textures from games manually as .png files is still supported.
 See: [Extracting textures](https://github.com/jensnt/io_import_build_map#extracting-textures)

 You can also use the texture folder from the file **example-map-and-textures.zip** you can find in the [latest Version](https://github.com/jensnt/io_import_build_map/releases/latest).
 It contains a small set of free textures for the example map **SHOCK.MAP**.